MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-context.md

 ## Sources

 - During COVID-19, disruption in the marketplace, whether driven by supply-chain challenges or by changes in shopping behaviors, have led 15 to 20 percent of consumers to switch stores.
-For more information, see [US small-business recovery after the COVID-19 crisis](https://www.mckinsey.com/industries/public-sector/our-insights/us-small-business-recovery-after-the-covid-19-crisis).
+For more information, see [US small-business recovery after the COVID-19 crisis](https://www.mckinsey.com/industries/public-and-social-sector/our-insights/us-small-business-recovery-after-the-covid-19-crisis).

 - 68 percent of United States shoppers expect to buy essential goods online after the health threats of COVID-19 have subsided.
-For more information, see [COVID-19 has permanently changed shopping behavior](https://www.zdnet.com/article/covid-19-has-permanently-changed-shopping-behavior).
+For more information, see [COVID-19 has permanently changed shopping behavior](https://www.zdnet.com/article/covid-19-has-permanently-changed-shopping-behavior/).

-- 79 percent of worldwide respondents say they're using contact-less payments.
-Mastercard Consumer Polling Data.
+- 79 percent of worldwide respondents say they're using contactless payments, according to Mastercard consumer polling data.
 Online interviews of 17,000 consumers in 19 countries worldwide conducted April 10-12, 2020.

 - 75 percent of United States companies' supply chain affected by China's production halt.
-For more information, see [Cascading Economic Impacts of the COVID-19 Outbreak in China](https://www.uscc.gov/sites/default/files/2020-04/Cascading_Economic_Impacts_of_the_Novel_Coronavirus_April_21_2020.pdf).
+For more information, see [Cascading economic impacts of the COVID-19 outbreak in China](https://www.uscc.gov/sites/default/files/2020-04/Cascading_Economic_Impacts_of_the_Novel_Coronavirus_April_21_2020.pdf).

 - During COVID-19, for grocery shopping there was a spike of 210.1 percent of online ordering during March 12, 20 to March 15, 2020 compared with the same period in 2019.
 For general merchandise retailers, they also experienced 50 percent more online orders on March 13, 2020.
-For more information, see [The Impact Of Covid-19 On U.S. Brands And Retailers](https://www.forbes.com/sites/jasongoldberg/2020/03/29/the-impact-of-covid-19-on-us-brands-and-retailers/#55642cb71452).
+For more information, see [Impact of COVID-19 on US brands and retailers](https://www.forbes.com/sites/jasongoldberg/2020/03/29/the-impact-of-covid-19-on-us-brands-and-retailers/#55642cb71452).

 ## Next steps